 Notes on borrowing furniture at Camp Humphreys:

-- The shipping office will drop off the furniture at the beginning of the tour and pick it up again at the end of the tour – any additional furniture or any extras that need to be returned must be done so by the SM.
+- The shipping office will drop off the furniture at the beginning of the tour and will pick up furniture after HHG is delivered and again at the end of the tour – any additional furniture or extras that need to be returned must be done so by the sponsor.

 - Loaner furniture can be used for the duration of the tour for free.
 Any damage to the furniture will be charged at the end of the tour.